scriptingstudio/get-inputparam/README.md

 ```
 In the example above,

-* parameter 'name' has a default value as an expression
+* parameter `name` has a default value as an expression;

-* parameter 'computer' has synonyms delimited by '|' and a default value as an expression
+* parameter `computer` has synonyms delimited by '|' and a default value as an expression;

-* parameter 'lang' is assigned a default value as an array
+* parameter `lang` is assigned a default value as an array;

+* parameter `log` is assigned a string type default value.

 ## Demo play to learn
-Download get-inputparam-function.sh script and play with parameters.
+Download *get-inputparam-function.sh* script and play with parameters.

 Enter `-na` to see how expansion works.